hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 Avatars and worlds with the intent to disturb or annoy other players are forbidden.

 # Impersonation
-You may never falsely claim to be a part of Alpha Blend Interactive or being employed by us.
+You may never falsely claim to be a part of the Alpha Blend Interactive team, an ABI partner or be of any affiliation with ABI.
-You may never pretend to be a member or leader of any group, squad, community or anything else you are not a part of.
+You may never pretend to be a member (of any rank or role) of a group you are not a part of.
 You may never pretend to be friends with someone you are not friends with.
 You may never pretend to be someone you are not.
-This includes but is not limited to other users, competitors, musicians, streamers, youtubers etc.
+This includes but is not limited to other users, competitors, musicians, streamers, youtubers or any other of the kind.

 # Usage of our products and services
 You may never use bugs, exploits or any other kind of security breach to harm other player in the game.
 All known issues regarding security have to be reported immediately.
 Not doing so will result in a permanent ban.
-We allow modding of our games and access to our API as long as the guidelines are met.
-Malicious modifications or game changing modifications without permission are a violation of the terms of service and strictly forbidden.
-Your code has to be secure for the end users.
-Trying to publish code that offends the end users security in ChilloutVR, a third party application related to ChilloutVR or anything of the same kind will get your account restricted and in some cases have legal consequences.
-You are responsible for the API usage.
-Overly using the API will be counted as abusive and the account will be locked without further notice.
 You are not allowed to create and / or use any form of cheat, crack bot or exploit any security breach or bug within our api, game client or content creation kit.
-You may never upload files containing malicious harmful code or viruses to our services.
+You may never upload files or stream data containing malicious harmful code or viruses to our services.
-Spreading modified versions of our code without our allowance is strictly forbidden.
+Extracting and releasing any of our code without our allowance is strictly forbidden and will be considered theft.

-You may not reverse engineer our games.
+# Platform content creation
+Generally, all content creation is permitted as long as the limits enforced by the ABI team are respected.
+These limits are mostly on the games side.
+You can find exceptions below.
+If there are any questions, you are free to contact us at team@abinteractive.net.
+You may never forcefully enable or otherwise gain access to any feature not finished or rolled out using modifications or proxy scrips.
+You may never modify or replace your nameplate.
+This is done to preserve the value in separate nameplates given out to users that contributed a lot.
+We tolerate hiding the nameplates or doing minor modifications in explicit roleplay situations or fitting scenarios like horror worlds.
+If you hide your avatars nameplate entirely, which is allowed, you must tag your avatar with the horror tag.
+You may use all components given in the form of the content creation kit for content creation purposes only.
+Malicious intent will be punished.
+You may utilize all whitelisted components to their full extent as features not intended for use will be removed by the development team.
+In the case of a legit component configuration causing game breaking issues or crashes to any users clients, you must stop using such content immediately and open a bug report.
+Knowingly creating content beyond reasonable limits that is negatively impacting another users' client performance is forbidden.

+# Modding our games
+You may only create modifications for the purpose of improving the game.
+Malicious mods are not permitted and will be punished in any case we deem it necessary to take action on.
+If you plan on publishing your mods (or release them to the CVR Workshop once available) you must release the mods sourcecode to the public (for example by using github).
+Publishing obfuscated mods is not allowed.
+If you have to overwrite, alter or include base game scripts with your mod, you have to request appropriate permission before releasing it to the public.
+In this case we also require you to include a disclaimer that the base code of the game is owned by us.
+This may be a simple one-liner.
+When releasing mods to the public, it is required to state, that the mod authors are in no affiliation with ABI.
+You may never create cheats / hacks to bypass limitations or gain an unfair advantage in any game mode or game world.

 # Third party applications or sites
 Third party applications or sites that use our services are allowed but always have to implement the following text somewhere: